offbynull/learn/Math/input/input.md

 # Least Common Multiple

-The `{bm} least common multiple` is the process of taking 2 numbers and finding the smallest multiple between them.
+The `{bm} least common multiple` `{bm} /(LCM|L\.C\.M\.)/` is the process of taking 2 numbers and finding the smallest multiple between them.
 That is, if you listed out their multiples starting from 1, the first match between them would be the least common multiple.

 There are 2 common algorithms used to find the least common multiple between 2 numbers.